 Accounts Payable is responsible for processing the payment of goods and services to suppliers in compliance with university policies and standard processes, external regulations and legal requirements.
 It is standard process for suppliers to send invoices directly to Accounts Payable.
 Suppliers that send invoices to university units may experience delays in payment.
 If a university unit receives an invoice, it should be scanned immediately and a copy of that invoice should be emailed to Accounts Payable.

 When a university unit approves a payment, it is attesting that it received the good or service, where applicable; that the payment amount is correct; that the payment should be made; and that the payment is business appropriate.
-Once the university unit records the required approvals, Accounts Payable will process and issue the payment.

 G. RECONCILE STATEMENTS